-MyPass has been a partner of the National Energy Resources Association over the past four years.
+MyPass® has been a partner of the National Energy Resources Association over the past four years.
 During this time, we’ve received support to aid our growth as an emerging Australian technology solution that is specifically addressing issues in this supply chain.
-Building a streamlined, integrated supply chain is at the heart of MyPass Global’s vision to redefine the way Australia’s resource industry works.
-Oil & gas are an essential sector within this industry which we’ve been able to build strong partnerships with.
+Building a streamlined, integrated supply chain is at the heart of MyPass® Global’s vision to redefine the way Australia’s resource industry works.
+Oil & gas are an essential sector within this industry with which we’ve been able to build strong partnerships.

 The role of SME’s

-In the report, it refers to the opportunity for SME’s to be “nimble and respond to market demands” in a way that large corporations cannot do.
-This means that SME’s can better align with buyer’s demands within the supply chain.
+The report refers to the opportunity for SME’s to be “nimble and respond to market demands” in a way that large corporations cannot do.
+This means that SME’s can better align with buyer demands within the supply chain.

 The report states that in 2016-17 Australia’s oil & gas supply chain was valued at $38 billion.
 This is approximately 1.2 times the size of the building construction sector and NERA believe it can bring more than $10B extra value to the economy.
 The three main challenges listed for the oil & gas supply chain include: